 2015 – up to date member of Kaunas City Council, Chairperson of Management of Community Development Committee 2019 – up to date Kaunas City Deputy Mayor

+While being a member of Kaunas City Council, he is also a Deputy Director of Centre of Enterprise Practices of Vytautas Magnus University.
+He is very active in various youth projects and was also awarded by NGOs as the best leader of youth organizations in Lithuania in 2011.
 In 2013 he was granted the award of the name of P. Vileišis by Lithuanian Confederation of Industrialists for his input in developing and strengthening youth organizations, entrepreneurial initiatives for youngsters.
+He has a background in Marketing Management.

 Dr. Gustav Lindström is the Director General of the Permanent International Secretariat of the Council of the Baltic Sea States (CBSS) since September 2024.
 He previously served as the Director of the EU Institute for Security Studies.
 Earlier professional experiences include service at the Geneva Centre for Security Policy (GCSP), RAND Corporation, and World Bank